Privacy policy

 Legal basis

 If your approval (consent) has been obtained the use of the abovementioned service shall occur on the basis of Art.
-6(1)(a) GDPR and § 25 TTDSG (German Telecommunications Act).
+6(1)(a) GDPR and § 25 TDDDG (German Telecommunications Act).
 Such consent may be revoked at any time.
 If your consent was not obtained, the use of the service will occur on the basis of Art.
 6(1)(f) GDPR; the website operator has a legitimate interest in effective advertising promotions that include the utilization of social media.

 Objection to the use of LinkedIn Insight Tag